nqrduck/Tutorials/2_LimeNQR.md

     ```

 ### ⚠️ Safety Tips ⚠️
-- Don't leave the low noise amplifier (LNA) unconnected on the in- and output.
-This could damage the LNA.
+- Don't leave the [low noise amplifier (LNA)](docs/LNA.md) unconnected on the in- and output.
+This could damage the [LNA](docs/LNA.md).

 - Don't output a pulse without a load connected to the TX port.
-This could damage the RFPA.
+This could damage the [Radio Frequency Amplifier (RFPA)](docs/RFPA.md).

 - Don't pulse at any other where the probe coil is not tuned and matched.
 This could damage the setup.

 - Don't forget the TR event in your pulse sequence.
 This could damage the setup.

-- Make sure the Pre Amplifier is cooled.
+- Make sure the [Pre Amplifier](docs/PreAmp.md) is cooled.
 It will burn out otherwise.

 - If you get an error when running measurements with the LimeNQR spectrometer, try another USB port.
 USB 3.0 ports are recommended.
 Also try to use a port that is directly connected to the motherboard.